 Yep, the most dreaded task...dealing with your holding tanks!
 But it doesn't have to be as bad as it was for Robin Williams.

 - Make sure toilet is close to full.
 Add water if needed.
 This will help drain all the solid waste.

-- Connect your sewer drain hose, trying to give it a downward slop towards the drain.
+- Connect your sewer drain hose, trying to give it a downward slope towards the drain.